-Grade TK 10-15 minutes
+Grade TK10-15 minutesGrades K-220 minutesGrades 3-530-50 minutesGrades 6-860-120 minutes

-Grades K-2 20 minutes

-Grades 3-5 30-50 minutes

-Grades 6-8 60-120 minutes

 Each teacher sets classroom homework policies and determines how to evaluate homework and the amount of weight it will carry in the final grade.
-Teachers discuss homework expectations at Back to School Night and in communications to parents.
+Teachers share homework expectations at Back to School Night and in communications to parents.
 It is important that students establish the habit of completing and turning in all homework and long term assignments on the due dates.
 Student books, homework and long term assignments will be placed in the teacher mailbox when brought to the office.
 There will be no delivery of such items to a student or teacher.

 Students will take no more than two tests on a given day.
 This includes major (final) projects.
 For example, a student could have two tests on Thursday, or a major (final) project due and one test on the same day.
-This does not apply to guizzes or regular homework assignments.
+This does not apply to quizzes or regular homework assignments.